of 3

 Enhancing customer self-service with simple solutions

 Contacting a customer service agent is a waste of time for both parties and chatbots offer a quick solution – allowing the customer to move on with their day.
-While unsuitable for banking services that require more complex solutions, artificial intelligence is a serviceable conversational touchpoint for simple interactions.
+While unsuitable for banking services that require more complex solutions, artificial intelligence technologies represent a serviceable conversational touchpoint for simple customer interactions.

-Instant responses – the incomparable speed of chatbots
+Instant responses – the speed of chatbots in banking

-Service agents are irreplaceable when it comes to providing authentic, personalized support.
-However, there are areas where no human will ever be able to compete with a bot.
-Above all, when it comes to speed.
+Service agents or financial advisors are irreplaceable when it comes to providing authentic, personalized support.
+However, there are areas where human capabilities can be enhanced with the support of a bot.
+Above all, when it comes to the response time.

 Chatbot support is not just fast – it’s an instantaneous digital service.
 When a customer runs into difficulty with a mobile banking transaction, sitting on the end of a phone line becomes quickly frustrating.
 Even more traditional self-service options like scrolling through FAQ pages is time-consuming.

-To get quick answers that are immediately actionable, a virtual assistant is the best solution.
-Natural language processing has come on leaps and bounds in the last few years, meaning chatbots can have refined conversations that provide answers to simple questions within seconds.
+A virtual assistant is the best solution to get quick answers that are immediately actionable for routine tasks.
+Natural language processing has come on leaps and bounds in the last few years, meaning chatbots can have refined conversations that provide accurate answers to simple questions within seconds.

 As a consequence, the customer experience radically improves and satisfaction levels climb significantly, which directly influences loyalty and retention levels.
 When customers have a simple task, any delay can be frustrating and receiving prompt answers makes all the difference.

-However, when it comes to complex queries that require a certain level of sensitivity – such as mortgage inquiries or loan applications – chatbots are not able to navigate the nuances of conversation to emulate human-like interactions.
-While chatbots might serve as a starting point, customers generally want to transfer to a human advisor.
+When it comes to complex queries that require a certain level of sensitivity – such as mortgage inquiries or loan applications – customers generally want to transfer to a human advisor.

 For many banking customers, a private messaging channel will provide the most convenient point of contact.
 Unlike with simple queries, speed is not necessarily the most important requirement.
 While a credit union or retail banking messenger can be instant – many customers are happy with asynchronous support as they would with an SMS or WhatsApp if the quality of the advice is better.